 This couldn't possibly be me, could it?

-My heart raced at a pace not seen in decades, blood pressure soared, shortness of breath led to anxiousness followed by extreme panic.
-However foreign this old carcass was, I soon realised, circumstances, in this moment of pseudo reality, were extremely tenable.
-Mind spinning at break neck speed, I thought to myself, okay Karen, the first order of business is to get a grip on the present reality.
-Take a slow deep breath Karen, slow, deep, again, inhale, exhale, inhale, exhale, good.
+Okay Karen, the first order of business is to get a grip on the present reality.
+Take a slow deep breath Karen, slow, deep.
+Again, inhale, exhale, inhale, exhale, good.
 Now, release the tension in your muscles.
-Good; feel your body relax, let the tenseness wash away.
-Like ocean waves caressing the sand, slowly, each wave takes you deeper toward relaxation.
+Feel your body relax, let the tenseness wash away.
+Like ocean waves caressing the sand, slowly, each wave took me deeper toward relaxation.

 Wow, that was close!